avj2352/ds-algo-2020/aws-certification/aws-ccp-01.md

 2. *Benefit from massive economies of scale*
 3. *Stop guessing the capacity*
 4. *Increase speed & agility*
-5. *Stop spending money on running & maintaining data centres*
+5. *Stop spending money on running & maintaining data centers
 6. *Go global in minutes*

 ### Types of Cloud Computing